 - Official (sealed) transcript from each college or university attended

 - Three references

 - Test scores (see information below)

 For this program a test score (no older than 5 years) from the Graduate Record Exam (GRE) or the Miller Analogies Test (MAT) is equally accepted.
-Minimum score requirements are provided in the Graduate Bulletin.
+Minimum score requirements for admission to the program may be found here.

 Click here to access Graduate School application information, requirements, and the online application for admission.

 Applications must be complete (online application submitted, the fee paid, and all required supporting documents received by the Graduate School) and ready for review by the applicable deadline (See Proposed Cohorts table above).
-If it appears to be too late to apply, please contact the program manager to discuss options.
+If it appears to be too late to apply, please contact the Office of Distance Education to discuss options.